-- (1) The inmate or his counsel may submit a written complaint about placement conditions violating fundamental rights directly to the head of the penal institution. - (2) The complaint shall be determined within fifteen days.
-Where the head of the penal institution grants the complaint, he shall take the necessary actions for improving or counterbalancing those conditions. - (3) Where the placement conditions violating fundamental rights on account of the lack of the inmate living space specified in the law cannot be terminated, the head of the penal institution shall contact the National Prison Administration's department responsible for placement matters with urgency, and shall request the inmate's relocation to another penal institution capable of guaranteeing the inmate living space specified in the law. - (4) The head of the National Prison Administration's department responsible for placement matters shall decide on the request within eight days, in reasoned decision.
-In case the inmate living space specified in the law can be guaranteed in another penal institution, the head of the National Prison Administration's department responsible for placement matters will designate such a penal institution for serving the imprisonment, otherwise it shall not pass a decision and shall inform the head of the penal institution thereof.
-In deciding on the inmate's relocation regard shall be had to the inmate's contact rights. - (5) Where the relocation violates the inmate's contact rights, the inmate or his counsel may file a request for review to the penitentiary judge.
-The request for review shall have a suspensive effect on the relocation."
+(3) Where the placement conditions violating fundamental rights on account of the lack of the inmate living space specified in the law cannot be terminated in the given penal institution, the governor of the penal institution shall, with urgency, contact the National Prison Administration's department responsible for placement matters and shall request the inmate's relocation to another penal institution capable of guaranteeing the inmate living space specified in the law.

+(4) The head of the National Prison Administration's department responsible for placement matters shall decide on the request within eight days, in reasoned decision.
+In case the inmate living space specified in the law can be guaranteed in another penal institution, the head of the National Prison Administration's department responsible for placement matters will designate such a penal institution for serving the imprisonment, otherwise it shall not pass any decision and shall inform the governor of the penal institution thereof.
+In deciding on the inmate's relocation, the inmate's contact rights shall be taken into consideration.